hsivan/fosi/README.md

 In the case of PyTorch, FOSI utilizes [TorchOpt](https://github.com/metaopt/torchopt) optimizers as base optimizers, and its API is designed to be similar to that of TorchOpt optimizers.

+*Note: Within the FOSI package, you will find implementations of the Lanczos algorithm in both JAX and PyTorch frameworks.
+Both implementations utilize the forward-over-reverse technique to efficiently compute the Hessian-vector product.
+It is worth mentioning that the just-in-time (jit) compilation time of JAX is minimal, even when dealing with large models and functions containing up to 100 million parameters.*

 ### JAX
 This example demonstrates the application of FOSI with the Adam base optimizer for a program based on JAX.